PyRigi/PyRigi/doc/development/howto/module_structure.md

 ## Frameworks

-Similarly to the graph case, the functions implementing framework functionalitie accept {class}`pyrigi.framework.base.FrameworkBase` as the first parameter, called `framework`, and are wrapped as methods of {class}`pyrigi.Framework<.Framework>`, which is inherited from {class}`pyrigi.framework.base.FrameworkBase`.
+Similarly to the graph case, the functions implementing framework functionalities accept {class}`pyrigi.framework.base.FrameworkBase` as the first parameter, called `framework`, and are wrapped as methods of {class}`pyrigi.Framework<.Framework>`, which is inherited from {class}`pyrigi.framework.base.FrameworkBase`.